Tia-Clair Toomey: Olympics

-In December 2020, Toomey announced her plan to train with the Australian bobsleigh team and try to qualify for the 2022 Winter Olympics to be held in China.
+In December 2020, Toomey announced her plan to train with the Australian bobsleigh team and try to qualify for the 2022 Winter Olympics in China.
 In her first bobsled competition in South Korea in February 2021, she won two races as brakewoman in a two-woman bobsled team.
-Her team qualified for the Winter Olympic in January 2022, however, they were not selected for the Australian team due to regulations that the new event monobob and the 2-woman team must have the same driver, and the monobob driver Bree Walker was favoured and chosen.
+Her team qualified for the Winter Olympic in January 2022, however, they were not selected for the Australian team due to regulations that the new event monobob and the two-woman team must have the same driver, and the monobob driver Bree Walker was favoured and chosen.

 Commonwealth Games

 Toomey also competed in weightlifting at the 2018 Commonwealth Games.
 She won gold in the 58 kg event with a combined total of 201 kg.

+Hyrox

+In late 2024, Toomey started participating in Hyrox competitions.
+She teamed up with James Newbury to compete in the Mixed Doubles division and finished second at Hyrox Brisbane in March 2025.
+Two weeks later, she and Joanna Wietrzyk then set a world record with a time of 54:24 in the Women's Doubles division at Hyrox Houston.

 Personal life

 Toomey met her husband and coach, Shane Orr, while she was still in high school and they were both participating in a local triathlon event in Weipa, later introduced to each other at a fishing competition.
 They married in 2017.
 Toomey announced her pregnancy in December 2022, and that she would not compete in the 2023 Games.
+Her daughter Willow was born on 9 May 2023.

 Toomey and Orr owned a gym in Gladstone, which they sold in early 2019 after they moved to Cookeville, Tennessee in early October 2018 to train at Rich Froning's gym CrossFit Mayhem.
 Multiple CrossFit Games male champion, Mat Fraser, then trained with them in Cookeville and Shane coached both of them in preparation for the 2019 and 2020 CrossFit Games.
-She moved in 2021 to Nashville, Tennessee used as a base for PRVN Fitness training camp where her husband is head coach.
+She moved in 2021 to East Nashville, Tennessee used as a base for PRVN Fitness training camp where her husband is head coach.

 She appeared in a Super Bowl LV commercial along with fellow CrossFitter Josh Bridges.

+On April 16, 2025, Toomey announced in a YouTube video that she would be stepping away from the sport of CrossFit after competing in the Torian Pro in May 2025.